Keyframes

 Labels

 A label is an element of Timeline used to mark keyframes.
-Labeling keyframes has no impact on how they work, this is done for visual convenience.
+Labeling keyframes has no impact on how they work, but can improve for visual convenience.

-A keyframe (at the center) marked by a label (red line).
+A keyframe marked by a label (red line).

 A labeled keyframe is underlined with red.